- United Kingdom Blood and Transplant Authority (NHSBT)

 These figures have been selected according to the result of a survey.
 This is an additional way of data quality control because certainly Centers compare these figures to their local analyses.
 In case a contributing center needs additional analyses, a specific data request can be submitted directly to ELTR office.
 Nevertheless, some guidelines have to be respected for the ELTR data use in publication or communication.

-Periodic meetings are organized by ELTR Expert Committee to review the questionnaire and to discuss topics of scientific and clinical interest.
-The expert Committee is composed of hepatologists and surgeons, which discuss each item of the questionnaire and validate the data entry masks and the instructions.
-Periodic workshops are also organized and all of the persons in charge of the updating of ELTR data (Transplant Coordinators, Data Managers, OSO representatives,) are invited to give their comments and to report problems.
+Periodic meetings are organized by the ELTR Expert Committee to review the questionnaire and to discuss topics of scientific and clinical interest.
+The expert Committee is composed of hepatologists and surgeons, which discuss each item of the questionnaire and validate the data entry masks and the instruction handbook.
+Periodic workshops workshops are also organized each two years and all of the persons in charge of the updating of ELTR data (Transplant Coordinators, Data Managers, OSO representatives) who are invited to give their comments and to report problems.
+The 10th ELTR workshop will be organized in 2014.